-On December 18th we started the antibiotics, routine for strep.
-She was on them for 10 days which gave her a great Christmas.
-Day 11 she was symptomatic again, so they put her on something stronger for another 10 days, This pattern of a variety of antibiotics has gone on for 4 months.
-The hallucinations are gone, but she has these “episodes” sometimes that last for several hours.
-She turns sheet white with has dark circles under her eyes and complains of excruciating stomach pain or feels too sick to eat.
+On December 18th we started the antibiotics, which is routine for strep.
+She was on them for 10 days, which gave her a great Christmas.
+Day 11 she was symptomatic again, so they put her on something stronger for another 10 days.
+This pattern of a variety of antibiotics has gone on for 4 months.
+The hallucinations are gone, but she has these “episodes” sometimes, which last for several hours.
+She turns sheet white with dark circles under her eyes, and complains of excruciating stomach pain or feels too sick to eat.
 I have now learned this is not uncommon with PANDAS kids.
-It is more than her stomach hurting, she doesn't want to do anything.
-At first I couldn’t put my finger on it, but now I can, she is “depressed.”
-A word I would never have used for her, ever.
+It is more than her stomach hurting; she doesn't want to do anything.
+At first I couldn’t put my finger on it, but now I can; she is “depressed,” word I would never have used for her, ever.

-Our lives have been turned upside down all from one case of strep.
-I know we will figure it out because I won’t rest until we do.
-But it’s absolutely heart wrenching when your child turns to you afraid and asks you “Mommy am I ever going to feel better?”
+Our lives have been turned upside down, all from one case of strep.
+I know we will figure it out, because I won’t rest until we do.
+But it’s absolutely heart-wrenching when your child turns to you, afraid, and asks you, “Mommy, am I ever going to feel better?”
 I hide in my room crying for fear of her seeing me.

-There are times you wouldn't believe she's sick as she runs through the house fighting and laughing with her siblings.
-We are on an emotional rollercoaster waiting for some consistency and normalcy.
+There are times you wouldn't believe she's sick, as she runs through the house fighting and laughing with her siblings.
+We are on an emotional roller coaster, waiting for some consistency and normalcy.
 I am learning not to plan anything and to wake up in the morning not knowing what each will bring.

 March 1st, 2018

 I have learned from being sick with 2 chronic illnesses and meeting with several clients, mostly women who I would dub “ functioning” sick, that women push through.
 They continue to drive their children to school, walk their dogs, make dinner, be therapists and advocates for/to their children, and many have second jobs outside of the home.
 They appear fine on the outside, yet they are holding on by a thread.